Oglaf/D365FO-Prepare-D365DevelopmentMachine/README.md

 # Prepare-D365DevelopmentMachine
 This repository contains a script for preparing a development machine for Dynamics 365 for Finance and Operations by installing additional tools and configuring the operating system automatically.
-The script does the following:
+The script was originally created by [dodiggitydag](https://github.com/dodiggitydag), and this is a fork of the original repository.

+### Purpose
+The purpose of this fork is to update the script to support Visual Studio 2019.
+All credit goes to the original author, and any contributions or suggestions are welcome.

 ### Utilities
 *	[Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azurermps-6.11.0)